Places I've been in Aotearoa New Zealand

 Otago

 We went to Dunedin once, just at the end of December 2020 before the New Year.
 Why stay in Wellington for the holidays?
+I think technically Queenstown/Wānaka is Otago, but I put them separately.

 • Silverpeaks Track (December 2020, day 1 pics, day 2 pics): avoided the huge rainstorm a day after which necessitated a rescue.
 Smaller peaks, good outdoors, close to town.
 Another flash hut (Jubilee), though one could easily be stuck there!
 ABC Cave much less flash.
 No pigs sighted.